sherifnada/intellideck/README.md

 5. "proper" spaced reptition.
 6. Allow adding audio clips to flash cards.
 7. Allow adding non-latin text to flash cards and having that be another axis of review maybe.

+Some spaced repitition principles
+1. Forgetting Curve: We naturally forget over time, with the rate depending on difficulty and frequency of review.
+Your app should calculate optimal intervals based on recall strength to ensure timely reviews, slowing forgetting.
+2. Active Recall: Testing enhances memory.
+Each flashcard should require the user to actively retrieve the answer, not just passively review.
+3. Graduated Interval: When a user remembers a card, increase the time before the next review.
+Intervals might start at 1 day, then 3 days, 7 days, etc., but should be adjustable based on each user’s recall.
+4. Leitner System: A basic SRS setup where cards are grouped by “boxes” indicating their difficulty.
+Cards are reviewed more frequently in easier boxes and less in harder ones.
+If a card is remembered, it moves to a less frequent box.
+If forgotten, it moves to a more frequent box.
+5. Ebbinghaus’ Spacing Effect: Spacing reviews over days, not cramming, boosts retention.
+Make sure cards are not shown too soon or too late—timing is key to retention without overburdening.
+6. Ease and Difficulty Rating: Let users rate how easy or hard each flashcard was to recall.
+Use these ratings to adjust intervals dynamically.
+Cards marked “easy” can be delayed more than “hard” ones, which should reappear sooner.
+7. Personalization: Learners progress at different speeds.
+Using metrics like success rate, adjust the frequency individually for each user to optimize learning speed and retention.